 Grants are available to certain households in First Avenue, Second Avenue and Alsager Avenue Rushenden to improve heating and insulation.
 These are provided by the Council working in partnership with an energy supplier to jointly fund the works.

-The Staying Put Scheme offers advice and help mainly to the over 60s and the disabled, who are owner-occupiers or private tenants and who need practical assistance to repair, adapt or improve their homes.
+The Staying Put Scheme offers advice and help mainly to the elderly, the disabled and other vulnerable groups, who are owner-occupiers or private tenants and who need practical assistance to repair, adapt or improve their homes.
 They can:

 Call: 01795 417131